thanksmister/androidthings-mqtt-alarm-panel/README.md

 # Set the time zone to US Mountain Time
 $ adb shell setprop persist.sys.timezone "America/Denver"
 ```

-# Installation

-The build includes both Android Things Preview 0.4.1 and the APK file for the MQTT control panel application and allows for OTA updates.

-- Download the latest build from the [release](https://github.com/thanksmister/androidthings-mqtt-alarm-panel/releases/) section.
-- Unzip the file to get the 'iot_rpi3.img'.
+- Optionally connect the buzzer as shown in the [sampel diagram](https://github.com/androidthings/drivers-samples/tree/master/pwmspeaker).
-- Burn image to an SD card using a tool like [Etcher](https://etcher.io/).
-- Insert the SD card into RPi3 and boot.

-Alternatively you can clone the repository and compile the APK using Andoid Studio, then side load the APK file onto your device running Android Things Preview 0.4.1 using the ADB tool.

 # Alarm Setup

 - Under the settings (gear icon) enter the MQTT information that you configured in Home Assistant for your MQTT service.
 - Be sure you adjust the time intervals to match those set (other than defaults) in the Home Assistant MQTT alarm control panel.
-- If you choose to get weather updates, enter your [DarkSky API key](https://darksky.net/dev) and location (lat/lon which you can get from maps.google.com) in the weather setting screen.
+- If you choose to get weather updates, enter your [DarkSky API key](https://darksky.net/dev) and your latitude and longitude location.
+You can get your lat/lon by using maps.google.com and copy them from the url (they look like -34.6156624,-58.5035102).
 - To use a screen saver other than the digital clock, turn this feature on in the screen saver settings.
-Optionally you can load other Instagram images by change the Instagram profile name in the settings.
+Optionally you can load other Instagram images by changing the Instagram profile name.

 # Notes

-- At this time there is an issue dimming the brighness of the backlight for the display.
+- At this time there is an issue dimming the brightness of the backlight for the display.
 So for now I have included a screen saver feature as a short-term fix until the bug is addressed by the Android Things development team.
 - There have been multiple display issues using Android Things 0.5.0 and 0.5.1, therefore this application runs best under 0.4.1.
 - It's important that the alarm control panel settings reflect the settings of those used in the alarm control panel component.
 Initially the hardware control panel is set to the default settings of the alarm control panel component.
 There are settings options to match those used in the manual alarm panel.

 # Acknowledgements

-Special thanks to Colin O'Dell who's work on the Home Assistant Manual Alarm Control Panel component and his [MQTT Alarm Panel](https://github.com/colinodell/mqtt-control-panel) helped make this project possible.
+Special thanks to Colin O'Dell whose work on the Home Assistant Manual Alarm Control Panel component and his [MQTT Alarm Panel](https://github.com/colinodell/mqtt-control-panel) helped make this project possible.